 This paper investigated the problem of noisy conditions assuming absence of information about the noise.
 The works reported are carried out using a standard database like street, airport, babble, car, train, station, exhibition hall and restaurant noise.
-Two different methods, namely spectral subtraction and Wiener filter has been used for noise elimination from the speech signal.
+Three different methods, namely spectral subtraction, Wiener filter and Kalman filter has been used for noise elimination from the speech signal.
 From the performance, it has been observed that spectral subtraction is a very efficient method for elimination of all noise in high SNR condition.
 However, its performance rapidly degrades with increasing of SNR.
 Further, in the present study, it has been observed that at all SNR condition Wiener filter is an efficient noise reduction technique.
+Kalman filter is efficient only for the low SNR values.